Asteroid Redirect Mission: Mars precursor

-Space tug missions, to disaggregate non-time-critical Mars logistics from crew, can reduce the costs by as much as 60% (if using advanced solar electric propulsion (ion engines)) and reduces overall mission risk by enabling on-site check-out of critical systems before the crew departs.
+Space tug missions, to disaggregate non-time-critical Mars logistics from crew, could reduce the costs by as much as 60% (if using advanced solar electric propulsion (ion engines)) and reduce overall mission risk by enabling on-site check-out of critical systems before the crew departs.

-Not only would the solar electric propulsion (SEP) technologies and designs be applied to future missions, but the ARRM spacecraft would be left in a stable orbit for reuse.
-The project has baselined any of multiple refueling capabilities; the asteroid-specific payload is at one end of the bus, for possible removal and replacement via future servicing, or as a separable spacecraft, leaving a qualified space tug in cislunar space.
+Not only could the solar electric propulsion (SEP) technologies and designs be applied to future missions, but the ARRM spacecraft could be left in a stable orbit for reuse.
+The project baselined multiple refueling capabilities; the asteroid-specific payload would have been at one end of the bus for possible removal and replacement via future servicing or as a separable spacecraft, leaving a qualified space tug in cislunar space.

 Expanded and sustainable deep space operations

-The robotic and crewed missions would demonstrate capabilities past Earth orbit, yet within a few days' return contingency.
-Lunar Distant Retrograde Orbit (DRO), encompassing Earth-Moon L1 and L2, is essentially a node for Earth system escape and capture.
+The robotic and crewed missions would have demonstrated capabilities past Earth orbit, yet within a few days' return contingency.
+Lunar Distant Retrograde Orbit (DRO) encompassing Earth-Moon L1 and L2, is essentially a node for Earth system escape and capture.
 This is more so if an Exploration Augmentation Module (EAM) is brought for extended human stays, possibly by an ARRM-like SEP module.
-On its return leg from Mars, a human mission may save tons of mass by capturing into DRO, and transferring to a parked Orion for Earth return and reentry.
+On its return leg from Mars, a human mission may save tons in mass by capturing into DRO and transferring to a parked Orion for Earth return and re-entry.

 Additional objectives

 A secondary objective was to develop the required technology to bring a small near-Earth asteroid into lunar orbit – "the asteroid was a bonus."
-There, it could be analyzed by the crew of the Orion EM-5 or EM-6 ARCM mission in 2026.
+There, it could've been analyzed by the crew of the Orion EM-5 or EM-6 ARCM mission in 2026.

 Additional mission aims included demonstrating planetary defense techniques able to protect the Earth in the future – such as using robotic spacecraft to deflect potentially hazardous asteroids.
-Under consideration for deflecting an asteroid are: grabbing the asteroid and directly moving it, as well as employing gravity tractor techniques after collecting a boulder from its surface to increase mass ("enhanced gravity tractor").
+Under consideration for deflecting an asteroid were: grabbing the asteroid and directly moving it, as well as employing gravity tractor techniques after collecting a boulder from its surface to increase mass ("enhanced gravity tractor").

-The mission would also test the performance of advanced solar electric propulsion (ion engines) and broad-band laser communication in space.
-These new technologies would help send the large amounts of cargo, habitats, and propellant to Mars in advance of a human mission to Mars and/or Phobos.
+The mission would have also tested the performance of advanced solar electric propulsion (ion engines) and broad-band laser communication in space.
+These new technologies could help send the large amounts of cargo, habitats, and propellant to Mars in advance of a human mission to Mars and/or Phobos.